dantetemplar/pdf-extraction-agenda/README.md

 - ⚠️ means the pipeline authors are the ones who did the benchmark.
 - `Overall ↑` in column name means higher value is better, when `Overall ↓` - lower value is better.

-> [!NOTE]
-> I'm working on implementing an easy-to-repeat benchmarking (just run notebook on colab to repeat results, or extend
-> them), but for now I'm struggling with finding suitable dataset.

 ## Pipelines

 ### [MinerU](https://github.com/opendatalab/MinerU)